-Posted on over 1 year ago by John Reid
+Posted on about 8 years ago by John Reid

 By failing to prepare, you are preparing to fail.

 Rejection for that dream job, We have all been there before, be it sending a CV for a job we believe is 100% us and never getting a call back or getting to the interview stages only to fall at the final hurdle, we can never overlook the fact there can be someone who is more suited to the role and company than us but the main thing is how you can prepare yourself correctly and we at The RFT Group are experts in our fields and we are here to help prepare you as best we can and as best you can.

 Suitability for a role?, You need to be selective where you send your CV and for what role, you may feel you are tired of your current job and feel you want out but here you must make the right selection, before applying for a company it is good if you can find out some information first, do they require qualifications you don’t possess, will you fit in?, is it a reasonable commute, will they offer your desired salary ?, will you have the perfect work/life balance in this company.
 These are very valid and important questions and all this information can be found by talking to colleagues, online research, in some situations even a call to HR or the agency to ask a couple of brief questions.
 You must be aware of making applications to companies where you may end up inadvertently spamming HR, you can send a CV for 5 roles that are not a suit and you may look desperate, suddenly a job appears you are an ideal suit for and HR may believe you lack credibility and are not serious about the company and overlook you.
 It is a small world out these especially if you are staying in the same sector and it is best not to be known as the type of person who is just looking for any old job.